 Necromantic Mastery.
 Starting at 6th level, you add all spells of the Necromancy school from the Mage spell list to the Alchemist spell list, and can make potions out of them.

 Biohazard.
-Starting at 10th level, you gain the Mithrades Weird Science feature if you didn’t choose it at level 1.
+Starting at 10th level, you gain the Mithridatism Weird Science feature if you didn’t choose it at level 1.

 If you already have the feature, it is instead enhanced as follows;